72 groups in Singapore that are doing work on the environment

 NUS PEACE (People Ending Animal Cruelty and Exploitation) is an interest group affiliated with NUS, with the mission to foster the love and respect that all animals deserve through education, advocacy and action, by connecting with others in the community who care.

-NUS SAVE (Students Against Violation of the Earth) is a group of passionate undergraduates who are at the forefront of leading student environmental movements that advocate for the National University of Singapore (NUS) to be an exemplary model for sustainability and action against climate change.
+NUS SAVE (Students Against Violation of the Earth) is the main environmental student group in the National University of Singapore (NUS), and work with the students and staff of NUS to advocate for NUS to be an exemplary model for sustainability and action against climate change.

 NUS Toddycats! are volunteers with the Lee Kong Chian Natural History Museum (ex-Raffles Museum of Biodiversity Research) at the National University of Singapore.
 Toddycats! is meant to expose, develop, enthuse and apply individuals to programmes in conservation, education and research.